Scalable Supervised Machine Learning on the Open Data Cube¶

 written to ease the complexity of running ML on the ODC.
 These include (among others)

-predict_xr, all of which are contained in the deafrica_tools.classification package.
+predict_xr, both of which are contained in the deafrica_tools.classification package.
 These functions are introduced and explained further in the relevant sections of the notebooks.

 Extract_training_data.ipynbexplores how to extract training data (feature layers) from the ODC using geometries within a shapefile (or geojson).
 The goal of this notebook is to familarise users with the